 In January 2017, the FASB issued an accounting standard update to simplify the subsequent measurement of goodwill by removing the second step of the two-step impairment test, which requires an entity to determine the fair value of assets and liabilities similar to what is required in a purchase price allocation.
 Under the update, goodwill impairment will be calculated as the amount by which a reporting unit's carrying value exceeds its fair value.
-This standard is effective for the Company beginning in the first quarter of its fiscal year ending 2021 and requires a prospective approach to adoption.
+This standard is effective for the Company beginning in the first quarter of its fiscal year ending June 30, 2021 and requires a prospective approach to adoption.
 Early adoption is permitted.
 The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.

-In January 2017, the FASB issued an accounting standard on clarifying the definition of a business, with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
-The standard is effective for the Company for its fiscal year ending June 30, 2019.
-The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.
+In January 2017, the FASB issued an accounting standard update on clarifying the definition of a business, with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
+The standard is effective for the Company beginning in the first quarter of its fiscal year ending June 30, 2019.
+The impact of this update on the Company's financial position, results of operations, or cash flows depends on the facts and circumstances of future acquisition or disposal activities.

-In March 2017, the FASB issued an accounting standard update that changes the income statement classification of net periodic benefit cost related to defined benefit pension and/or other postretirement benefit plans.
-Under the update, employers will present the service cost component of net periodic benefit cost in the same statement of operations line item(s) as other employee compensation costs arising from services rendered during the period.
+In March 2017, the FASB issued an accounting standard update that changes the statements of operations classification of net periodic benefit cost related to defined benefit pension and/or other postretirement benefit plans.
+Under the update, employers will present the service cost component of net periodic benefit cost in the same statements of operations line item(s) as other employee compensation costs arising from services rendered during the period.
 Only the service cost component will be eligible for capitalization in assets.
 Employers will present the other components of the net periodic benefit costs separately from the line item(s) that includes the service cost and outside of any subtotal of operating income, if one is presented.
 The standard is effective for the Company beginning in the first quarter of its fiscal year ending June 30, 2019 and early adoption is permitted.
 It is required to be applied retrospectively, except for the provision regarding capitalization in assets which is required to be applied prospectively.
-The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.
+The Company does not expect the update to have a material impact on its financial position, results of operations or cash flows.

 In May 2017, the FASB issued an accounting standard update regarding stock compensation that provides guidance about which changes to the terms and conditions of a share-based payment award require an entity to apply modification accounting in order to reduce diversity in practice and reduce complexity.
-The update is effective for the Company beginning in the first quarter of the Company's fiscal year ending June 30, 2019 and should be applied prospectively with early adoption permitted as of the beginning of an interim or annual reporting period.
-The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.
+The update is effective for the Company beginning in the first quarter of its fiscal year ending June 30, 2019 and should be applied prospectively with early adoption permitted as of the beginning of an interim or annual reporting period.
+The Company does not expect the update to have a material impact on its financial position, results of operations or cash flows.